 The present study sheds light on the anticancer effects of HLBS on gastric adenocarcinoma cells.
-Our results indicate that sea cucumber saponins have the potential to be considered as promising sources of new compounds, especially anticancer the controlled farming possibility of for However. sustainable extraction. our understanding of the therapeutic potential of these natural bioactive metabolites for GC treatment is further enhanced once we address the limitations of the study, such as identifying all HLBS components and exploring other saponin fractions.
+Our results indicate that sea cucumber saponins have the potential to be considered as promising sources of new compounds, especially anticancer the possibility of controlled farming for sustainable extraction.
+However. our understanding of the therapeutic potential of these natural bioactive metabolites for GC treatment is further enhanced once we address the limitations of the study, such as identifying all HLBS components and exploring other saponin fractions.
 Synthesis of different derivatives of HLBS and studying their anti-cancer effects on GC in vitro and in vivo alone or in combination with conventional anti-cancer drugs is suggested for future investigations.